intranda/goobi-workflow-plugins-en/export/intranda_export_zop.md

 ---
 description: >-
   This is a technical documentation for the ZOP Export Plugin.
-It enables the export to a ZOP instance.
+It enables the export into the ZOP instance of the ZB Zürich.
 ---

 # ZOP Export